ThDilos/ThDilos.Fox.Origin/README.md

 	**ThTrackers**

 	Provides trackers to support Passive Skill 5 Timidity.
-	This power is granted by it, with source "thorigins:foxes".
+	This power is granted by it, with source "thorigins:universal".
 	This power still follows you even you no longer a Red fox origin, you can do /power remove @s thorigins:thtrackers to remove it.

--Hidden Skill 3&4
-	**ThTransform** & **ThTransformCD**
-	Provides support to transform into the lightning fox, if you have it installed.
-	Detailed explanation check that mod link here: https://github.com/ThDilos/UnRealistic-Fox-Origin

-	ThTransformCD is granted by ThTransform, with source "thorigins:foxes".
-	These power still follow you even you no longer a Red fox origin and will not work, you can do /power revokeall @s thorigins:foxes to remove them, including the Hidden Skill 2.

 **Since the 3 hidden skills are granted, stuff may break.
 In that case, I have written a function for you to revoke them all and reset:**
 **/function thorigins:reset_all**

+Use this to disable CD:
+**/function thorigins:no_cd_cheat**